russpj/GolfTee/README.md

 command line: python apptest.py

+I've added a stub for AppMain.py, which will be the main python file for the GUI version.

 This should execute a series of tests, one in verbose mode

 I have not verified that this is actually outputting the expected results.